plahteenlahti/lahteenlahti.fi/content/weeklies/2020-5/index.md

 description: All the launched YC W20 startups, react-table v7, Cool custom-branded laptop stands, and easy annotation of data with Universal Data Tool.
 ---

-_**Weekly collection of links and resources resources I've come across this week.
+_**Weekly collection of links and resources I've come across this week.
 Also some updates about my life, the company I'm building and my investments as well.**_

 ---